microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 2. As a reminder, you should have created 3 new resource groups as a part of this lab that will need to have permissions edited

-    a.
     1 Resource Group to contain a storage account for DSC files

-    b.
     2 Resource Groups for your application deployment

 3. One at a time, select each Resource Group that you created in this lab, and edit the Access Control (IAM) settings